joeldipops/TableTop/AdventurerFactory/README.md

 - When a player has 0 HP or 0 WP at the end of a turn.
 - When a player has 0 cards in their deck AND did not Play a card on their turn.
 - When a player requests a draw at any time and it is accepted by their opponent.

-# Random Notes
-DnD inspired LCG

-- Each deck represents a single Player Character
-- Will involve dice in someway...bounded accuracy type thing.
-Probably no attack roles though.
-- Victory condition involves sending HP to 0.
-Entertaining idea of some kind of death save additional requirement.
-- Will involve stats that can be built up, but not too many.
-Defence will be a definite, not sure what else.

 ## Card types
 ### Classes